samboy/lunacy/README.md

   directory and file traversal are present.
 * `bit32` libs, based on the Lua 5.2 and Lua 5.3 API, are here for bit manipulation.
+* A module by Steve Donovan called `spawner` is here so we can have a version of Python’s old `popen2` in Luancy.

 # SipHash